Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Reading-Unknown "Previous section in reading order")]   [[\>](#Errors "Next section in reading order")]       [[\<\<](#Use-of-the-NetCDF-Library "Beginning of this chapter or previous chapter")]   [[Up](#Use-of-the-NetCDF-Library "Up section")]   [[\>\>](#Datasets "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------------------- ------------------------------------------------- --- -------------------------------------------------------------------------------------- ------------------------------------------------- ------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.4 Adding New Dimensions, Variables, Attributes {.section}
+1.4 Adding New Dimensions, Variables, Attributes
 ------------------------------------------------

 An existing netCDF dataset can be extensively altered.
 New dimensions,